pbinkley/microcopying_1940/index.markdown

 Conservation Service concerned with the records of erosion in Northwest China, we have come across the very urgent need for additional literature of a kind that costs little but which is not on sale, so there is a continuation project.
-We have <span style="page" id="page182">[p.182]</span> already the second largest medical collection in the world of
+We have <span class="page" id="page182">[p.182]</span> already the second largest medical collection in the world of
 Chinese district records.
 They have roughly 2,000 districts with populations nearly as large as our Congressional districts and those districts have these local histories which are amazing manuals of topographic production, agriculture, forestry,